antotest-spec/DocTracker/readme.md

 <p>

-**DocHistory** This method create a report of all the processing events that occurred on a document since its firts upload.
+**DocHistory** This method creates a report of all the processing events that occurred on a document since its firts upload.
 You just need to fill a single string parameter with the document UniqueID.
 Please enclose the id in double quotes, e.g. "doc4232"
 </p>

 <p>

-**UploadsReport** This method create a report of all the documents uploaded in the past "X" seconds or a report of the past "X" documents uploaded, you can change the behaviour with the parameters:
+**UploadsReport** This method creates a report of all the documents uploaded in the past "X" seconds or a report of the past "X" documents uploaded, you can change the behaviour with the parameters:

 e.g.
 last 5 documents